 Research and Development

-Michael (Mike) Coble earned his PhD in Genetics from The George Washington University in 2004.
-After receiving his doctorate, Dr. Coble was a NRC Postdoctoral Fellow and, later, a Research Biologist in the Biotechnology Division at the National Institute of Standards and Technology (NIST).
-He later moved on to The Armed Forces DNA Identification Laboratory (AFDIL), where he spent four years as the Research Section Chief.
-During his tenure at AFDIL, he assisted on numerous identifications, including the positive identification of two of the children of Tsar Nicholas II and his wife Alexandra.
-Dr. Coble later returned to NIST as a Forensic Biologist, where he worked until 2018, when he accepted the Associate Director position at the Center for Human Identification.
+Dr. Michael (Mike) Coble earned his PhD in Genetics from The George Washington University in 2004.
+After receiving his doctorate, he was an NRC Postdoctoral Fellow and, later, a Research Biologist in the Biotechnology Division of the U.S. Department of Commerce's National Institute of Standards and Technology (NIST).
+He then spent four years as the Research Section Chief at the U.S. Department of Defense's Armed Forces DNA Identification Laboratory (AFDIL), where he assisted on numerous identifications, including the widely publicized positive identification of two of the children of Tsar Nicolas II and his wife Alexandra.
+After eight additional years as a Forensic Biologist for NIST, Dr. Coble joined the Center for Human Identification as Associate Director in 2018, and was appointed acting Executive Director on February 1, 2022.

-Since arriving, Dr. Coble has been instrumental in furthering the training efforts to reduce human trafficking by assisting on a grant from the US State Department to train forensic scientists in Central America.
-He also is assisting the Texas Department of Public Safety Forensic DNA Laboratory to provide analysts with supplemental training in likelihood ratios and probabilistic genotyping.
-His current research focuses on issues associated with DNA mixture interpretation and probabilistic genotyping methods of interpretation using software analyses.
-Other areas of research include haploid marker systems for forensic testing (mitochondrial DNA and Y-chromosome testing), and non-traditional marker systems (e.g. X-chromosomal STRs, insertion-deletion markers, etc.) to increase genetic information from challenged samples.
+While at CHI, Dr. Coble has been instrumental in furthering efforts to reduce human trafficking and identify missing persons by assisting on a grant from the U.S. State Department to train and outfit forensic labs in Central America.
+He has also assisted the Texas Department of Public Safety Forensic DNA Laboratory, providing analysts with supplemental training in likelihood ratios and probabilistic genotyping.

 August Woerner | Assistant Professor